-The Disciplinary Committee has suspended two players in the aftermath of this weekend’s Jornada 2 games.
+The Disciplinary Committee has suspendd four players and an assistant coach in the aftermath of this weekend’s Jornada 4 games.

-The Disciplinary Committee has suspended eight players, upheld a red card appeal, and opened an investigation into a coach in the aftermath of this weekend’s Jornada 15 games.
+The Disciplinary Committee has suspended six players, upheld a red card appeal, and opened an investigation in the aftermath of this weekend’s Jornada 11 games.

 The standout suspension goes to Nicolás Sánchez of Monterrey, who will miss the next two games due to serious foul play, while Paul Aguilar of América was given a one-game suspension for the same reason.